rubensgomes/flaskapis/README.md

 ## Project Source Code

-In order to see the Python library source code go to
+In order to see this project Python library source code go to

 [flaskapis](flaskapis)

+You may also see the source code for the RESTFul [Apache WSGI] (flaskapis.wsgi) file and the [sensorserver] (sensorserver.py) background process responsible for collecting sensor data.

 ### CLIENT DEVELOPMENT MACHINE CONFIGURATION